 Acknowledgments.
-This paper was written during a conference on specialization of divisors from curves to graphs at Banff International Research Station.
+This paper was written during a conference on specialization of divisors from curves to graphs at Banff International Research Station, in response to a question posed independently by several different participants.
 We would like to thank Matt Baker, Dustin Cartwright, Ethan Cotterill, Yoav Len and Sam Payne for helpful conversations.
+We would also like to thank the referees for several suggestions that helped improve the paper.
 The author was supported in part by an AMS Simons Travel Grant.